AndrewTweddle/fpinscala/README.md

 ## Thoughts

 1. It sucks that Scala doesn't have automatic currying and type inference over all parameters.
 Multiple parameter lists is a clever but kludgy idea.
+2. I don't have a mental model for when (_) will work as an identity map, and when (x => x) is required (see exercise 4.7).
+TODO: Update when I understand.

 # Original readme file contents